yibo0ooo/Effective-JAVA-Summary/README.md

 	}
 ```

 Equivalent to the public field, more concise, provides serialization machinery for free, and guarantee against multiple instantiation, even for reflection attacks and sophisticated serialization. _It is the best way to implement a singleton_.
+Note that you can't use this approach if your singleton must extend a superclass other than Enum(though you can declare an enum to implement interfaces).

 ## 4. Enforce noninstantiability with a private constructor